0shaurya/mathular-theme/pages/algebra/complex_numbers.md

 menuSubs:
 - title: Complex Numbers
   index: 6
-excerpt: "Learn about complex numbers."
+excerpt: "Learn about Complex Numbers.
+Complex Numbers are the c."
 terms:
   - ['Imaginary Number', 'Any real number  multiplied by \(i\), the square root of \(-1\)']
 ---